lancerael/d-theia/README.md

 The library is purely JavaScript but does include a simple app and associated HTML/CSS for demonstration and development.
 Demo App: http://79.170.40.52/ui-dev.lt/d-theia/

+- Shows basic dummy bar and line charts.
 - Shows randomised cycle docking station data.
-- Refresh page for new random data:
+- Refresh page for new random section of cycle data:
 -- bar chart
 -- line chart
 -- bubble chart.
-- Secondary bar chart shows race data.
+- Another bar chart shows race data.
 - Responsive design (resize browser window)

 Usage:

 For non-Node projects simply include dist/d-theia.min.js in your project.
+You will also need to include the d3 library https://d3js.org/d3.v4.min.js

 If you are using Node, install as follows: